Indonesian Christian Student Movement

-The Indonesian Christian Student Movement (Gerakan Mahasiswa Kristen Indonesia, GMKI) is the main student organization for Christian students in Indonesia.
+The Indonesian Christian Student Movement (Gerakan Mahasiswa Kristen Indonesia, GMKI) is a Progressive Christian student organization in Indonesia.
 Established on 9 February 1950, it is the product of a merger between the Christelijke Studenten Vereniging op Java, which is the organization for Christian students in Java, and the Indonesian Christian Students Association.
 The movement is a member of the Cipayung Group and the Pancasila Front and is internationally affiliated with the World Student Christian Federation.

 History

-Predecessors (1920-1950)
+Predecessors (1920–1950)

 The need to establish a movement for Christian students in Indonesia began in the 1920s.
 The Christelijke Studenten Vereeniging op Java, as the predecessor of GMKI, was inspired by the Dutch Christian Student Association (NCSV).
 One of the leaders of NCSV, C. L. van Doorn, arrived in Indonesia with his wife in 1921 to visit several Javanese cities in hope of establishing a similar organization in Indonesia.
 This bore fruit when he met with Johannes Leimena who, at that time, was still studying in STOVIA (medical school).
 Together, they established missionary activities, Bible discussions, and prayer groups.
 They formed the Christelijke Studenten Vereeniging Batavia in 1924 with its headquarters in Kebon Sirih.

 CSV conducted missionary activities in other cities and formed separate branches in Bandung and Bogor.
 Both branches were united with the formation of Christelijke Studenten Vereeniging op Java (CSV) on 28 December 1932.
 The formation of CSV was prompted by the decision of J. R. Mott, the general secretary of the World Student Christian Federation (WSCF), to hold the WSCF congress in Bogor in 1933.
 Due to the appointment of the organization as the host of the congress, CSV became more popular worldwide.
 CSV was invited to various meetings, such as the conference of Christian Youth in Oakland, California, and the international youth meeting in Amsterdam.

 With the Japanese occupation of the Dutch East Indies, which began on 8 March, 1942, CSV was dissolved by its leadership.
 After the proclamation of Indonesian independence, a new organization for Christian students in Indonesia, the Indonesian Christian Students Association (PMKI), was formed.
 The organization was formed at a meeting at the Jakarta Theological Seminary in 1945 led by Johannes Leimena and O.E.
 Engelen.
 PMKI's activities, such as Bible discussion, were largely the same as CSV's except that the organization was highly nationalistic, as it was filled by pro-independence students.
 PMKI later formed branches in Bandung, Bogor, Surabaya, and Jogjakarta.

 At the same time, due to the return of the Dutch Army to Indonesia, CSV was re-activated by the Dutch officials in several cities, which were largely the same cities as PMKI.
 PMKI supported Indonesia's independence, while CSV supported the Dutch.
 This dualism caused both organizations to be rejected in WSCF, and both organizations conflicted frequently.